Cray-HPE/docs-csm/upgrade/update_management_network.md

 #### Apollo Server configuration

-If the system has Apollo servers, the configuration can be found [here](../operations/configure_mgmt_net_ports.md) under the section "Apollo Server port config".
+If the system has Appollo servers, the configuration can be found [here](../operations/configure_mgmt_net_ports.md) under the section "Apollo Server port config".